OuCodes/HigherDOSE-Dashboards/src/growthkit/connectors/slack/README.md

 pip install -e .

 # 2. Run the exporter via the convenience wrapper
-hd-slack
+gk-slack
 # - or -

-python -m higherdose.slack.slack_fetcher
+python -m growthkit.connectors.slack.slack_fetcher
 ```

 Interaction steps:
 1. A Chromium window launches (non-headless by default).
-2. If your default Chrome profile is already logged into `https://higherdosemanagement.slack.com`, no action needed; otherwise sign in once.
+2. If your default Chrome profile is already logged into your workspace, no action needed; otherwise sign in once.
 3. In the terminal, type the channel(s) you want to export, e.g. `#general` **or** `marketing, dm_with_jake` **or** `C0123ABCD`.
 4. Markdown files appear in `data/slack/exports/`.